 The Stop It Now!
 Helpline is a safe place to talk with professionals, knowledgeable in the field of child sexual abuse prevention.
 Our staff will provide you with accurate information and guidance for responding to warning signs and creating safe environments for children and adolescents.
 The Helpline can direct you to professional resources and support you as you develop a plan to address your concerns.
 We offer understanding and compassion, as well as the steps and resources for preventing child sexual abuse.
 Read about privacy.

 What should I NOT expect from the Helpline?

 Please be aware that the Helpline does not offer legal advice, therapy, or carry out investigations of any kind.
 If you need legal advice or counsel, please consult an attorney directly.
 Our limited list of legal resources can help direct you.
 We are not clinicians, and are not able to offer therapy, case management or individual case advocacy.
 Please see our specialized treatment resources.
-We are not a reporting agency or affiliated with sex offenderi registries.
+We are not a reporting agency or affiliated with sex offender registries.
 We are not a crisis line.

 Who gets help from the Helpline?

 Anyone concerned about warning signs or a possible situation of child sexual abuse can contact the Stop It Now!
 Helpline for information, resources and guidance.
 We are also available to talk with adults concerned about their own at-risk behaviors.
 If you cannot find the answers to your questions or your situation in the Online Help Center or Ask Now! advice column - or if you want to talk with a trained professional - please call the Helpline (1.888.PREVENT) or email for help.

 There are adults who care and know how to help.
 Stop It Now! is a service for adults seeking to prevent and respond to child sexual abuse concerns.
 Here are some free and confidential places for children and teens to find help if you don’t know whom to talk to.

 What do you mean when you say your Helpline is "confidential"?